Day of rememberance honors all those who suffered and died at the hands of the Khmer Rouge

 About 2,000 Catholics attend a memorial service on May 20 to remember those who died at the hands of the Khmer Rouge.
 The service too place in Tang Kok, Kompong Thom province, about 100 kilometers from the Cambodian capital Phnom Penh.
 (Photo by Kagna Keo)

 Catholic missionaries in Cambodia have been told to "delve deeper" into Cambodian culture and not bring their own culture to the communities they serve.

 "Let's die to our habits, our cultural references, our personal vision of the world to give fruit coming out of this soil with a new look, a heart to heart with the wet soil which made us reborn with this people, who become our people," he added.

-.
+He said he has already forgiven the perpetrators.
 "I pray for my relatives and those who made this cruel thing happen because I believe in God," he said.

 Share your comments